erickrr-bd/Inv-Alert/README.md

 # Inv-Alert v3.3

-Application that obtains a daily inventory of hosts that report to a specific index in ElasticSearch.
+Python tool for automating the daily inventory of assets registered in a specific index pattern.

-Inv-Alert was born from the need to have a tool that would obtain a daily inventory of the equipment that ingests events to ElasticSearch.
-In order to have an inventory of hosts that allows better control.

-For example, having an inventory of Windows (Winlogbeat) and/or Linux (Auditbeat) servers.

-Inv-Alert also sends an alert via Telegram with the changes found in the new inventory obtained compared to the previous day.
-In addition, it sends a text file with the names of all the hosts found in the same message.
+Its main objective is to extract, validate and report changes in the infrastructure (registrations, cancellations and current status) through a previously configured Telegram channel.

 # Applications
 ## Inv-Alert